Price Ratio Analysis Explained: How Is It Important To Companies? ⚖️

-Price ratio analysis or price-to-earnings ratio (P/E ratio) is a way to value or measure a company’s share price.
+Price ratio analysis or price-to-earnings ratio (P/E ratio) is a method to measure a company’s share price.
 This is relative to its per-share earnings.
-P/E ratios are also known as price multiples or earnings multiple.
+P/E ratios are also known as price multiples or earnings multiples best for financial forecasting.

 These ratios are what analysts use to determine the relative values of company shares.
 It’s also one of the most important stock analysis tools that investors use to define stock valuation versus what a company earns.
 In other words, this tells investors the dollar value they need to invest in order to earn one dollar from company profits.